Sign up for a new account.

 In the VX-880 program, the stem cells were delivered via infusion into the patient’s hepatic portal vein — which carries blood through several organs, including the pancreas.

-Fortunately, immunosuppression was not Vertex’s long-term plan but merely a critical component for this first approach of testing these cells in human trials.
+Fortunately, immunosuppression was not Vertex’s only long-term plan but merely a critical component for this first approach of testing these cells in human trials.

 VX-264 introduces the next phase: using the same insulin-producing stem cells in a surgically implanted device that protects the cells from the T1D autoimmune attack.